OpenNaja/cobra-tools/README.md

 ### Credits
 - Planet Zoo, Cobra, Frontier and the Frontier Developments logo are trademarks or registered trademarks of Frontier Developments, plc.
 - Jurassic World, Jurassic World Fallen Kingdom, Jurassic World Evolution and their respective logos are trademarks of Universal Studios and Amblin Entertainment, Inc.
+- Daemon1, DennisNedry1993 and Inaki for initial modding attempts and documentation.